mstudiva/annotatingTranscriptomes/tagSeq_TranscriptomeAnnotation_README.txt

 # Transcriptome Annotation, version May 25, 2021
-# Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
+# Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on FAU's HPC (KoKo)
-# for use in generating transcriptome annotation files for Montastraea cavernosa
+# for use in generating transcriptome annotation files, example given for Montastraea cavernosa
 # also includes the concatention of M. cavernosa and Cladocopium transcriptomes

 #------------------------------